 The Ravaged Lands set called Pit Dredger Camp and Varanite Syphon Camp were released in May 2022 reusing most sprues from the Red Harvest box.

 Before the Grand Alliance expansions at the end of 2020, most legacy factions were supported via stand-alone faction cards release.
 9 were originally released with the launch of Warcry, but the number soon multiplied rapidly.
-If you find them today consider that most heroes would be missing and a couple of errata were correct in the later books.
-They can still be useful, but you need to check if they are up to date.
+If you find them today they are almost completely irrelevant.

 All Warcry Warband Boxes Released

 If you want to have a complete list of all warbands and how they play, you can consult our Warcry overview page.

 The original release contained six original Warcry warbands:

 - Untamed Beasts and Iron Golems (In the starter set)